Resources

 Redaction for HR: Employee Records, SARs, and Tribunal Bundles

-HR departments handle some of the most sensitive personal data in any organisation.
-Disciplinary records, health information, salary details, grievance files - all of it regulated, all of it potentially subject to disclosure.
-When a former employee submits a Subject Access Request or a case goes to tribunal, someone in HR has to redact the documents.
-That someone is often working against a deadline and without dedicated redaction tools.
+HR departments handle some of the most sensitive personal data in any organization.
+Disciplinary records, health information, salary details, grievance files - all of it regulated under state and federal law, all of it potentially subject to disclosure.
+When an employee submits a data request, or a matter escalates to an EEOC charge or employment litigation, someone in HR has to redact the documents.
+That someone is often working against a deadline without dedicated redaction tools.

 What to Look for When Choosing Redaction Software

 Your firm has decided it needs a dedicated redaction tool.
-Maybe the volume of SARs has outgrown the manual-Acrobat approach.
+Maybe the volume of disclosure work or consumer data requests has outgrown the manual-Acrobat approach.
 Maybe a near-miss with overlay redaction prompted a review.
 Whatever the trigger, you're now comparing products - and the feature lists blur together quickly.
 This guide cuts through the marketing to help you evaluate what actually matters.

 Ready to get started?